Baking the Archives: A Ginger Loaf to Remember

 Reading Time: 6 minutesAs an avid baker, I wasn’t about to let National Homemade Bread Day go by without a loaf baked in its honor.
 Even though bread is not my specialty, I bake bread almost every week.
 Usually, I dig a well-worn recipe card …Continue Reading

-Celebrating National Author’s Day: 2023 Reading List
+National Author’s Day: 2023 Staff Recommendations

 Reading Time: 2 minutesIn honor of National Author’s Day, Digital Dialogs wanted to share with you some of our favorite authors.
 The reading list below was assembled by our very own USF Libraries’ staff and faculty.
 Fiction, non-fiction, poetry… mystery, comedy, science fiction, fantasy, thriller… …Continue Reading